SmartFox289/Gilhari_AWS/README.md

 >You an refer the Gilhari documentation for more information on the configuration process and the `.config` file and its fields.

-## Steps to change the RDBMS
+## Steps to change the RDBMS (or cloud platform)
-To switch your RDBMS (or your cloud platform), you only need to make these 3 simple changes:
+To switch your RDBMS, you only need to make these 3 simple changes:
 1. Install the JDBC driver for your RDBMS and add it in the `config` directory
 2. Change JDX_DATABASE and JDBC DRIVER information in the `.jdx` file in `config` directory
-3. Update the jdbc_driver_path in `gilhari_service.config` file
+3. Update the `jdbc_driver_path`, `db_username` and `db_password` in `.config` file

+## Working on AWS
+First create an account on AWS, then search `RDS` and create a DB Instance.
+You can get the endpoint for connection in the `Connectivity and Security` tab.
+Now follow the three steps for changing the RDBMS given above.

 # Setting the project environment
 The two examples shown also contains Python scrips to generate dummy data through `faker` package and populate it into the database by making API calls through `requests` package.